Songs from the Film

 Songs from the Film is Tommy Keene's second full-length album and his major label debut.
 Originally released on LP and cassette in 1986 (Geffen Records, catalog #GHS 24090), it wasn't available on CD until 1998.

 The album hit No. 148 on the Billboard 200.

+Reception

+Spin said producer "Emerick met the challenge of turning this popster of modest but real merit into a star by deflavorizing his tunes with a big production jab.
+The low-key charms of his songs are lost in a sea of ringing guitars, and one more record with a zillion shimmering arpeggios is not high on my list of things the world is in desperate need of."